Chevrolet Cheyenne (concept car)

 The Chevrolet Cheyenne was a concept pickup truck developed by Chevrolet.
 It was first introduced at the 2003 North American International Auto Show.
 The Cheyenne had innovative designs not available in production vehicles at the time, such as its side access doors and unique cargo bed.
 The original Chevrolet Cheyenne truck originated back in 1971 with a production end date of 1998.
 In 1999 the Silverado was introduced.
 In 2006, it was spotted in a GM parking lot.

 Name

 American Motors Corporation (AMC) used the name for its Rambler Cheyenne concept station wagon that was exhibited at the 1964 Chicago Auto Show.

-This model should also not be confused with the Cheyenne trim badging used on the Chevrolet C/K pickup prior to 1998.
-In Mexico, the Chevrolet Cheyenne is also a luxury trim for Chevrolet Silverado, is also available in Regular Cab since the 1980s, Extended Cab since 1998 year model, and Crew Cab since 2005 year model.
+The prototype is named after the Cheyenne trim badging used on Chevrolet C/K pickups prior to 1998.
+In Mexico, the Chevrolet Cheyenne is also a luxury trim for the Chevrolet Silverado, available in Regular Cab since the 1980s, Extended Cab since 1998, and Crew Cab since the 2005 model year.

 It is not related to Chevrolet's 2013 concept pickup truck.